 The term CV stands for “Curriculum Vitae”, a Latin phrase that means “course of life”.

 It is a detailed list of your academic career and employment history.
+A CV is often required for academic positions and roles that emphasize professional qualifications.

 In the United States, CVs are primarily used in academic and research positions.
 When a hiring officer asks for a CV, they are seeking an in-depth document that outlines your academic achievements, including publications, research and presentations.